What is IT?

 IT stands for information technology.
 It is ingrained in every job field from the basic computer support specialist all the way to the software developer.
 Industries like healthcare, education, insurance, and even construction have a strong need for people with IT intel.
 Every company has some tie into IT and that is why it is important that everybody has a basic understanding of what IT really is.
 Despite its importance, IT often is often overlooked when it comes to thinking about future professions.
 Visit our NEW Job Board to see open job opportunities in Northeast Wisconsin.
 Current predictions are that there will be 3,000 job openings by 2021 in our region.

-- You’ll be in demand.
+They’ll be in demand.

-- You will get to work on interesting problems.
+They will get to work on interesting problems.

-- You can make an impact.
+They can make an impact.

 Why is IT an important field?